masautt/typescript-compiler-showcase/as1/README.md

 TypeScript is included as a dev dependency in each assignment's `package.json`.
 When you run `npm install` in a a folder with a `package.json` file it will install all packages listed in that file.

-If you wish to install TypeScript globally on your machine you can use the following :
+To run the TypeScript Transpiler, you must have TypeScritp installed globally on your machine with :

 ```bash
 npm install -g typescript
 ```

-**Note**: make sure you have Node.js and npm installed at this point for the above command to work!
+**Note**: make sure you have Node.js and npm installed at this point for the above command to work

 ### Cloning the Repo